IQSS/dataverse/doc/sphinx-guides/source/installation/installation-main.rst

 Congratulations!
 You have a working Dataverse installation.
 Soon you'll be tweeting at `@dataverseorg <https://twitter.com/dataverseorg>`_ asking to be added to the map at http://dataverse.org :)

 Trouble?
-See if you find an answer in the troubleshooting section below.
+See if you find an answer in the :ref:`installation_troubleshooting` section.

-Next you'll want to check out the :doc:`config` section, especially the section on security which reminds you to change the password above.
+Next you'll want to check out the :doc:`config` section, especially the section :ref:`securing_installation`.

+.. _installation_troubleshooting:

 Troubleshooting
 ---------------